DoctorWkt/CSCvon8/journal.md

  2. Wire up the 555 and reset circuit, plus the UM245R socket.
 I'll get power and I'll be able to confirm that the clock pulse works.
  3. Put in another socket somewhere so I can get pins for Vcc and Gnd.
+    I will probably put in the Decode ROM socket so I can wire several control lines to Hi or Lo.
  4. Wire in the microsequencer and confirm that it is counting.
  5. Wire in the PC sockets and the PC chips.
 Try to get the PC to count.
- 6. Wire in the IR, the Instruction ROM ZIF socket, the Decode socket, and the databus reader demux.
+ 6. Wire in the IR, the Instruction ROM ZIF socket, the Decode ROM, and the databus reader demux.
 Probably also the writer demux.
 This should be enough to try some OUT 'H' instructions and see if we get some UART output.